Tresor (musician): Activism

 Outside of his work as a musician, he is an ambassador of the Nelson Mandela Children Fund and also a United Refugee Agency ambassador advocating for refugees rights.

 Business ventures

 Jacquel Entertainment Group

 TRESOR started his own record label and talent management company in 2010.
 He sought for an avenue to release his own music, as well helping in the nurturing of other artists.
 The label is currently distributed by Universal Music and houses artists such as Bonj and Batundi.

 Jacquel Culture House

 In April 2022, he launched Jacquel Culture House, a division of Jacquel Entertainment Group, which is a youth incubation and empowerment programme for upcoming South African artists.

+Jacquel Ventures Investment Firm

+In November 2023, he launched his R100 million Jacquel Ventures Investment Firm.
+The firm is aimed at building and investing in luxury goods, real estate, consumer brands, entertainment, and technology-enabled companies.
+With the aim to be at the forefront of shaping the future of businesses that impact lives and shift culture in Africa and beyond.

+Goma

+In February 2024, TRESOR started with the plan to build his multi-million rand, luxury farm nicknamed "Goma".
+The property is set to consist of restaurants, an outdoor amphitheatre, a recording studio, an art and exhibition gallery, a designer boutique hotel and few venues for special events.
+The project marks his first investment under Jacquel Ventures and is set to be a 3-year long project where R30 million will be invested.